coverclock/com-diag-diminuto/README.md

 <https://www.flickr.com/photos/johnlsloan/albums/72157680352449986>

 ## Build

-Clone, build, and install Diminuto in /usr/local.
+Clone, build, and play with Diminuto (some unit and functional tests may require you be root).

     cd ~
     mkdir -p src